 It wasn’t long before people figured out that if you wire two single coils together, and ensure that they are out-of-phase with each other, that you can eliminate the hum associated with single-coil pickups.

 Most guitarists would say that humbuckers typically have a fuller sound; one that we perceived as rounder and warmer.
-This is because they tend to emphasize the sustain produced by your guitar’s wood.
+This is because they tend to emphasize the mid-range produced by your guitar, and consequently extend the sustain.